Ukendio/jecs/docs/api/jecs.md

 function jecs.pair(
     first: Entity, -- The first element of the pair, referred to as the relationship of the relationship pair.
     object: Entity, -- The second element of the pair, referred to as the target of the relationship pair.
-): number -- Returns the Id with those two elements
+): number -- Returns the ID with those two elements

 ```
 ::: info